 performance improved, color became more acceptable and sales of receivers, studio equipment and program content rapidly increased.
 Executives working in the TV industry stated that the vectorscope hastened the introduction of color television by at least three years.

-This article on the vectorscope appeared in the Summer-Fall 1968 issue of Tektalk.
-Click on the PDF to read the document
+This article on the vectorscope appeared in the Summer-Fall 1968 issue of TekTalk.
+Click on the image to view the PDF.

 The museum has a 525 waveform monitor and a 526 vectorscope on display.